Chapter 2: The Cracks

 THE SILENCE THAT followed Kote’s words was the silence before the first note of a song everyone in the room already knew would be unbearable.

-Kote stood behind the bar, both hands flat against the wood.
-He had not moved since he’d spoken.
 The morning light came through the eastern windows in long, slanting bars, catching the dust and turning it to slow gold.
-It touched the red of his hair and found it dull.
+It touched the red of Kote’s hair and found it dull.
 Copper gone to rust.

 Outside, the day was grey and close.
 Not raining, but threatening it, the clouds pressed low against the hills.
 The trees along the road stood perfectly still.
 No wind.
 Not even the memory of wind.

-Kote moved at last.
+Then Kote turned away.
 He lifted his hands from the bar, flexed his fingers once, and turned to the shelf behind him.

-Chronicler had watched it twice now, this morning ritual, and each time it struck him the same way: as something practiced past habit into devotion.
-Kote wiped down the bar with a cloth folded into precise quarters.
+What followed was retreat disguised as routine.
+He wiped down the bar with a cloth folded into precise quarters.
 He checked the bottles on the shelf, turning each one so the labels faced outward.
 He washed the three glasses from the night before, though they had been washed already, setting each one upside down on the drying cloth with a small, definitive click.

 Every motion measured.
 Every gesture complete.
 The innkeeper tending his inn the way a priest tends an altar long after the congregation has gone.